This example shows how to use PID Tuner to fit a linear model to measured SISO response data.

 In the Plant Identification tab, click Get I/O data and select Step Response.
 This action opens the Import Step Response dialog box.

-The Plant Identification tab opens, displaying the response data and the response of an initial estimated plant.
+The Plant Identification plot displays the response data and the response of an initial estimated plant.

-Offset tab opens, displaying time plots of the response
+The Remove Offset tab opens, displaying time plots of the

 Click Apply to save the change to the signal.
 Click Close Remove Offset to return to the Plant Identification tab.